MAY 6 – JUNE 26, 2016

 Main Gallery

 From clichéd and mundane floral decoration to images that capture moments of ephemeral beauty, flowers are laden with symbolic and cultural significance.
 Leaves, fruit, flowers, and vines are found on ceramic vessels on every continent across the millennia.
 They symbolize love, reproduction, and death—the essentials of life.
-Florilegium will explore floral imagery in contemporary ceramics through the work of artists who use flowers both decoratively and conceptually.
-Curated by Ursula Hargens, the exhibition will include artists: Joan Bruneau, Guy Michael Davis and Katie Parker, Rain Harris, Rebecca Hutchinson, Jae Won Lee, Kate Maury, and Julie Moon.
+Florilegium explored floral imagery in contemporary ceramics through the work of artists who use flowers both decoratively and conceptually.
+Curated by Ursula Hargens, the exhibition included artists Joan Bruneau, Guy Michael Davis and Katie Parker, Rain Harris, Rebecca Hutchinson, Jae Won Lee, Kate Maury, and Julie Moon.

-Hutchinson worked in residence from April 28 – May 1, working on a new, site-specific installation.
-Gallery doors were open on Sunday, May 1, from 12 to 3 pm, to view the installation in progress.
+Rebecca Hutchinson was in residence from April 28 – May 1, working on a new, site-specific installation.

-Bruneau joined us on Thursday, May 5, for a daylong demonstration of her techniques, from 10 am – 4 pm, including an artist talk at 1 pm.
+Joan Bruneau joined us for a daylong demonstration of her techniques and an artist talk.
 This event was free and open to the public.

 Kathy Allen gave a presentation, followed by a one-hour, tile-decorating workshop, utilizing the maiolica process.
 Allen discussed the definition and history of florilegia and brought two volumes of The Highgrove Florilegium, a tome from 2008–09, depicting plants from Prince Charles’ garden at Highgrove in Gloucestershire.
 These large-scale books feature prints from the best botanical painters in the world.